netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 We assume a protocol a provides information on links and border routers, such as MTU, bandwidth, latency, geo-location, as well as identities (interface ID, port and IP) of border routers.
-We assume the data is static, wich means that bandwidth and latency reflect hardware characteristics rather than current or recent load.
+We assume the data is static, which means that bandwidth and latency reflect hardware characteristics rather than current or recent load.

 ### Path Metadata Liveliness